 My Spanish farm

 She came walking in as a baby in 1995.
 It is quite amazing she is still alive after all these years.
-She has become really slow, does not take care of her fur anymore and sometimes does not remember where she is heading.
-She never had a nice character and after only a few pats would let you know, now it is enough!
+She has become really slow, does not take care of her fur anymore, and sometimes does not remember where she is heading.
+She never had an amiable character and after only a few pats would let you know, now it is enough!

 Sasha, the only boy

 The vet later told me he was only 4 weeks old.
 He had to stay in quarantine for 2 months living in the kitchen.
 Old Missu has a chronic condition of the cat flu.
 That means she does not die of it but sneezes now and then.
-A small baby with only 4 weeks has not a good enough immune system so I had to keep the cats separated.
+A small baby with only 4 weeks has not a good enough immune system, so I had to keep the cats separated.

-Being a tomboy he did naughty things like hanging on the kitchen towel, a funny photo.
-When he was old enough I had him operated.
+Being a tomboy, he did naughty things like hanging on the kitchen towel, a funny photo.
+When he was old enough, I had him operated on.
 The vet said to keep him quiet overnight.
 I thought that the barrier I had put up in the kitchen would be sufficient.

 Jasmin sometimes does naughty things, like climbing through the open bedroom window.
 There I found her one day lying on the cat quilt, which my best friend Ingrid made for me.
-She has become a great hunter and sometimes brings me a present.
+She has become a skilled hunter and sometimes brings me a present.
 She climbs in the Catalpa tree over the garage roof to sit in front of the window of my workroom.

 A big white Lady from the U.S. comes to live here, Shugar

 When Michael moved to Spain in Aug.
-2016, beside his car, motorbike, furniture and 150 boxes, also Shugar came along.
-She is a gorgeous looking completely white cat and deaf.
-She is too big so I sometimes call her Roly Poly but Michael insists she is Rubenesque.
+2016, besides his car, motorbike, furniture, and 150 boxes, also Shugar came along.
+She is a gorgeous-looking, completely white cat and deaf.
+She is too big, so I sometimes call her Roly Poly, but Michael insists she is Rubenesque.

-My animals still do not understand why this white girl calls so often as they do not know she is deaf.
+My animals still do not understand why this white girl calls so often, as they do not know she is deaf.
 There was a very critical time where we thought we might lose her.
 You can read about that in my post on Frontline.

-Source: my own life
+Source: My own life

 Photo Source: Private